-A single pipe suction lift system with de-aerator will automatically vent air through the de-aerator by turning on the boiler thermostat and allowing the burner run to lockout.
+A single pipe suction lift system with de-aerator will automatically vent air through the de-aerator.
+Turn on the boiler thermostat.
+Set the operating switch (or programmer) to heating and hot water and allow the burner to run through to lockout.
 Wait two minutes and reset the burner control box.
 Repeat the procedure until the burner fires and runs in a steady state.

-On long oil pipe runs from the oil tank to the boiler it is recommended that the de-aerator be primed to prevent dalmage to the oil pump.
+On long oil pipe runs from the oil tank to the boiler it is recommended that the de-aerator be primed to prevent damage to the oil pump.

-To prime the the de-aerator follow the following procedure:
+To prime the the de-aerator follow the following procedure: a) Disconnect the flexible oil inlet hose nearest to the deaerator and place the end in a container of oil.

-- a) Disconnect the flexible oil inlet hose end nearest the de-aerator and place in a container of oil. - b) Place an empty container to collect oil from the oil inlet pipe connection from the de-aerator. - c) Prime the de-aerator and reconnect the de-aerator to the flexible oil inlet hose.
+- b) Place an empty container to collect oil from the oil inlet pipe from the de-aerator. - c) Prime the de-aerator and reconnect the de-aerator to the flexible oil inlet hose.

-12.10 Adjust the air shutter and pump pressure to the settings recommended in Tables 2 to 8.
+12.10 Adjust the air shutter and pump pressure to the settings recommended in Tables 2 to 4.
 After a pre-ignition period of approximately 15 seconds the burner should ignite.
 Flame sensing is carried out by means of a photocell mounted in the burner body.
 Should the boiler fail to establish a normal firing pattern (or should flame failure occur during running), the absence of a flame is sensed and the control box is monitored to a safe lockout condition and the boiler is shut down.
 The lockout indicator light in the boiler control panel will illuminate indicating that the burner has gone to lockout.
 In this instance wait two minutes and press the lockout reset button mounted in the burner control box.
 Another start sequence is then initiated.
 Repeat the procedure until a flame is established.